shawlucas/oot_src_1.0/README.md

 Credits given to everyone on the Ocarina of Time decompilation team.
 Most of these function names and documentation are from them.

-Special thanks to glank, mzxrules, Fig, Roman, and Revo.
+Special thanks to glank, mzxrules, Fig, Roman, and everyone involved in Ocarina of Time decompilation for pretty much all the information.

 Go check out the much more complete debug rom decompilation: https://github.com/n64decomp/oot